 Construction will be completed in parts, starting on the north end at Fullerton this spring and moving south along the trail.
 During construction, users will be directed off the trail at West Diversey Parkway to marked detours through Lincoln Park and reenter at the West North Avenue underpass.

-See a map of the proposed detour that was presented at the public meeting.
+See a map of the detour through Lincoln Park.

-Once construction from Fullerton to North is complete, they’ll start on the segment from North to Ohio.
+The trail will remain open during construction from Oak to Ohio.
 There’s enough concrete in that area to allow users to remain on the lakefront during the construction period.

 The park district will have more information and maps of the detours as construction nears.
-Follow @activetransLFT on Twitter and #chiLFT for updates, and come say hello at next Wednesday’s public meeting.
+Follow @activetransLFT on Twitter and #chiLFT for updates, or visit the park district's Lakefront Trail page.